Wednesday, Oct. 14

-Cortland, Golden Supreme, McIntosh, Ruby Mac, Gala, Fuji, Jonagold, some Macoun and more, are ripe and ready for picking.
+Cortland, McIntosh, Ruby Mac, Macoun, Empire and Red and Golden Delicious are ripe and ready for picking.

 No need for now to make a reservation for yourself, family or small number of friends.
 Please contact us here if you are a group larger than 8.
 We’ll have guidelines about parking and checking in.
 We can not accommodate large groups through our stand.

-At the stand Honeycrisp, Cortland, McIntosh, Ruby Mac, Gala and Golden Supreme are ready to go.
-There’s some honey and some peach jam from the farm too.
+At the stand Honeycrisp, Cortland, McIntosh, Macoun, Ruby Mac, Gala, Empire and Golden Supreme are ready to go.

 We are sad to say the peaches are gone for the season.

 We have our peaches, Honeycrisp apples, McIntosh, Gala and Ginger Golds ready to buy in 1/2 peck bags at the stand.
 There is honey from our orchard bees and peach jam.
 Sunflowers and tomatoes will also be available for a little longer.